 Gargoyles have many variations.
 A lion’s head with its mouth open was a common feature.
-This varied from cathedral to cathedral and many took on a distorted form.
+This varied from cathedral to cathedral, and many took on a distorted form.
 Later gargoyles became a mix match of many creatures and forms.
-In medieval times their appearances morphed into many forms.
+In medieval times, their appearances morphed into many forms.
 They always seemed to take on a sinister or terrifying look.

-· Chimera: a monster from Greek mythology that is fire breathing, has a lions head, a goats body and a snakes tale.
+· Chimera: a monster from Greek mythology that is fire breathing, has a lion’s head, a goat’s body, and a snake’s tale.

 It’s strange to think that the image of such a grotesque figure could do this.
-When the figure itself seems to er on the side of evil.
+When the figure itself seems to err on the side of evil.
 With its unusual shape and contortions.
-It’s unnatural hybrid configuration and it’s medieval demonic looks that some gargoyles portrayed.
+It’s unnatural hybrid configuration, and it’s medieval demonic looks that some gargoyles portrayed.
 With so many despotic looking stone statuettes staring down at the congregation.
 From high above their heads, it’s a wonder they didn’t refuse to enter the churches of that era.

-This was a ploy adopted by the Christian church in medieval times.
+A ploy adopted by the Christian church in medieval times.
 One that put fear into the hearts of the people in the hope of them attending church en-mass.

-Gargoyles go back long before Christianity though.
+Gargoyles go back long before Christianity, though.

-The Temple of Zeus was built between 470 BC – 456 BC.
-Built of limestone with much marble used also to incorporate the finer finishes.
-Many sculptures were of marble, including its 102 lion – headed gargoyles.
+Built between 470 BC – 456 BC, the Temple of Zeus comprised limestone and had much marble used also to incorporate the finer finishes.
+Many sculptures of marble included its 102 lion – headed gargoyles.

 The ancient Egyptians preferred the lion form also, although they constructed other forms.
 Such were as hooded snakes and demon types.
 The Egyptian gargoyles were to keep their temples safe from Seth, a god of chaos.
 They were not for diverting rainwater from the buildings.
 This would have been less important in a desert climate.

-The more modern gargoyles, seen on our churches and such, came into being round about the 12th century AD.
+More modern gargoyles, seen on our churches and such, came into being round about the 12th century AD.

-The noise of water rushing through the gargoyle resembles a gargling sound.
+Noise of water rushing through the gargoyle resembles a gargling sound.

-The word gargoyle is from the French word gargouille, which means throat.
+The word gargoyle is from the French word Gargouille, which means throat.